sleeve/ios-empty-application-xcode-template/README.md

 # iOS Empty Application Xcode Template

+This used to be a default template within earlier Xcode versions but Apple removed it in Xcode 6.
+Unfortunately some older iOS development books and tutorials were written with this template as the starting point.

-I wanted an empty iOS application template for Xcode 10 that didn't rely on a storyboard.
-It works nicely when creating small test apps with programatic views or just starting a fresh project without the storyboard cruft.
+This template works on the latest Xcode 11 for both Objective-C and Swift and doesn't rely on a storyboard.
+It also features a cleaned up icon that looks great next to the other default template icons.
+It works nicely when creating small test apps with programmatic views or just starting a fresh project without the storyboard cruft.

 ![xcode_empty_application](https://user-images.githubusercontent.com/499487/42141405-d9fa2b4a-7d5d-11e8-8568-a9f9c3eca2d2.png)
 ![sim_empty_application](https://user-images.githubusercontent.com/499487/42141444-26f3a200-7d5e-11e8-875d-b7cfeafabfe5.png)

-## How do I install it?
+## Installation
 The recommended install method is to place `Empty Application.xctemplate` within:
 ```
 ~/Library/Developer/Xcode/Templates/Application/